marcocrowe/my-moodle-template/template-instructions.md

 [User]
 program = Content Management Systems server = https://moodle.midwest.tus.ie/
-token = INSERT_YOUR_TOKEN # e.g. 63c1774a3eaf47db816c57ba1abafd40
+token = INSERT_YOUR_TOKEN
 ```

-*Note: The token is a secret key, do not share it with anyone.*
+*Note: The token is a secret key, do not share it with anyone.
+Usually it is GUID like e.g. **63c1774a3eaf47db816c57ba1abafd40***

 ---
 Copyright &copy; 2024 Mark Crowe <https://github.com/marcocrowe>.
 All rights reserved.